NuGet/docs.microsoft.com-nuget/docs/consume-packages/configuring-nuget-behavior.md

 ## NuGet defaults file

 The `NuGetDefaults.Config` file exists to specify package sources from which packages are installed and updated, and to control the default target for publishing packages with `nuget push`.
-Because administrators can conveniently (using Group Policy, for example) deploy consistent `NuGetDefaults.Config` files to developer and build machines, they can ensuring that everyone in the organization is using the correct package sources rather than nuget.org.
+Because administrators can conveniently (using Group Policy, for example) deploy consistent `NuGetDefaults.Config` files to developer and build machines, they can ensure that everyone in the organization is using the correct package sources rather than nuget.org.

 > [!Important]
 > The `NuGetDefaults.Config` file never causes a package source to be removed from a developer's NuGet configuration.
 That means if the developer has already used NuGet and therefore has the nuget.org package source registered, it won't be removed after the creation of a `NuGetDefaults.Config` file.